sambvfx/pix/README.md

 Extending
 ---------

-Inject your own custom behaviors onto the dynamically created PIX objects.
+The provided [models](https://github.com/sambvfx/pix/blob/master/pix/model.py) have some standard helpful methods on them, but what about running your own logic?
+You can inject your own custom behaviors onto the dynamically created PIX objects.
 These can exist in your own code repository and can be added to the [factory](https://github.com/sambvfx/pix/blob/master/pix/factory.py) via the environment variable `PIX_PLUGIN_PATH`.

 ```python
 # mypixmodels.py